Activities and places of interest nearby to Treworgey Manor:

 Looe beach is the closest distance from Treworgey Manor (20 minutes) and in summer has activities for children on the beach – no dogs allowed on the main beach, but they are fine to walk to the east, suitable at low tide.

-Seaton Beach – Easily accessed and there is a popular cafe located on the beach, the Smugglers Inn pub, a local shop and playground.
-You can enjoy a walk along the beach joining up to Downderry where there’s ‘The Inn on the Shore’ – which has fantastic views, or the highly rated Blue Plate restaurant.
+Seaton Beach – (24 mins) – Easily accessed and there is a popular cafe located on the beach, the Smugglers Inn pub, a local shop and playground.
+You can enjoy a walk along the beach joining up to Downderry where there’s ‘The Inn on the Shore’ – which has fantastic views, or the highly rated Bewshea’s tapas bar and restaurant (28 mins).
 Dog friendly all year round.

-Par Sands Beach – A sandy, dog friendly beach, usually fairly quiet, stretching over half a mile with sand dunes in a peaceful setting, located close to the Eden Project, Charlestown – think Poldark!
-(2 miles) and The Lost Gardens of Heligan (7 miles) – definitely worth a visit.
+Par Sands Beach – (36mins) A sandy, dog friendly beach, usually fairly quiet, stretching over half a mile with sand dunes in a peaceful setting, great for SUP’s and located close to the Eden Project, (34 mins from Treworgey) Charlestown – think Poldark!
+(42 mins) and The Lost Gardens of Heligan (56 mins) – definitely worth a visit.

 Shopping & Cities